jack-arturo/stormlight-short/07_story_development/pilot_trailer_overview.md

 ## 📖 Source Material Focus

 **Primary Book**: The Way of Kings (Stormlight Archive #1)
-**Key Characters**: Kaladin, Shallan, Dalinar
+**Key Characters**: Kaladin, Adolin, Dalinar
 **Central Conflicts**:
 - Kaladin's transformation from slave to Radiant
-- Shallan's scholarly mission and hidden powers
+- Adolin's honor and martial excellence as a Shardbearer
 - Dalinar's visions and the coming Desolation
 - The return of the Knights Radiant